Sperner's problem for G-independent families: Introduction

 \end{theorem}

 We consider the following generalisation of Sperner's problem. \begin{problem} Let $n \in \mathbb{N}$, and let $G$ be a graph on $[n]$.
 What is the maximum size of an antichain in $Q(G)$? \end{problem} Write $s(G)$ for the maximum size of an antichain in $Q(G)$.
-We refer to $s(G)$ as the \emph{width} of $Q(G)$.
+We call $s(G)$ the \emph{width} of $Q(G)$.
 As in Sperner's theorem the size of a largest layer in $Q(G)$ gives us a lower bound on the width $s(G)$.
-However, $s(G)$ can be much larger.

-Let us begin with a simple example to show $s(G)$ can be larger by a constant multiplicative factor.
-Let $m \in \mathbb{N}$, and let $G$ be a complete $2^{2m}+1$ partite graph with one part of size $4m$ and $2^{2m}$ parts of size $2m$.
-A set in $G$ is independent if and only if it meets only one of the parts, so an antichain in $Q(G)$ is the disjoint union of a collection of antichains inside each of the parts of $G$.
-It is thus a corollary to Sperner's theorem that
+This is not sharp in general: if $G$ is the star on $[n]$ with edges $\{1i:\ 2 \leq i \leq n\}$, then it is easy to see that $s(G)$ is larger than the largest layer of $Q(G)$ by $1$.
+The width $s(G)$ can in fact be much larger than a largest layer of $Q(G)$, as the following example shows. \begin{example} Let $m\in \mathbb{N}$.
+Let $G$ be a complete multipartite graph having for each integer $i\in [m]$ exactly $\lfloor 2^{2^m-2^i+\frac{i}{2}}\rfloor$ parts of size $2^i$. \end{example} The graph $G$ in the example above is $T$-partite, where $T=\sum_{i=1}^m \lfloor 2^{2^m-2^i+\frac{i}{2}}\rfloor$, and has $n=\sum_{i=1}^m \lfloor 2^{2^m-2^i+\frac{i}{2}}\rfloor 2^i$ vertices, which is of order $2^{2^m}$.
+A set of vertices in $G$ is independent if and only if it meets at most one of the parts of $G$.
+An antichain in $Q(G)$ is therefore the disjoint union of a collection of antichains, each lying inside a distinct part of $G$.
+It then follows from Sperner's theorem that the size of a maximal antichain in $Q(G)$ is

-(Using Stirling's approximation for the factorial.)
-On the other hand, the $r^{\textrm{th}}$ layer of $Q(G)$ has size

-Of the two summand on the right, the first has the same order as $s(G)$ only when $r$ is close to $2m$ while the second has the same order as $s(G)$ only when $r$ is close to $m$.
-Using Stirling's approximation again, we have that